 Mobile is the way of the future and already, there are some great casino apps available in Pennsylvania causing a stir.
-Apple users seem to have been given a slightly bumpy start to their online wagering life after problems have hit apps and geo targeting software.
-Any gambling done, needs to be within state borders to comply with legislation, and the work around has come from an app, called GeoGuard Location Validator, which is available from the Apple app store.
+Apple users seem to have been given a slightly bumpy start to their online wagering life after problems have hit apps and geo-targeting software.
+Any gambling that is done, needs to be within state borders to comply with legislation, and the workaround has come from an app, called GeoGuard Location Validator, which is available from the Apple app store.
 This app allows you to prove that you are in the state borders and therefore allowed to gamble.
-Sugar House were the first legal sportsbook and casino site in the state to enable wagering from Apple devices, including iPhone’s.
+Sugar House was the first legal sportsbook and casino site in the state to enable wagering from Apple devices, including iPhones.
 The app is really easy to download and use.
-Just find it in the app store, download, log in and then follow the simple instructions.
-It can then geo locate you are prove you are in the state and therefore you are able to place a bet.
+Just find it in the app store, download, log in, and then follow the simple instructions.
+It can then geolocate you prove you are in the state and therefore you are able to place a bet.

-This comes after news that mobile giant Apple have just updated its policy on hosting gambling apps on the app store.
+This comes after news that mobile giant Apple has just updated its policy on hosting gambling apps on the app store.
 According to the new guidelines, all real-money gaming, lotteries, or charitable donations, which are not native to Apple’s operating system would not be allowed.
-It has caused a massive headache for app developers who are looking for a cost effective workaround.
-Essentially, operators who have used native apps for both Android & iOS platforms, will be made to re make their apps as you can;t use the same platform on both operating systems.
+It has caused a massive headache for app developers who are looking for a cost-effective workaround.
+Essentially, operators who have used native apps for both Android & iOS platforms will be made to remake their apps as you can’t use the same platform on both operating systems.
 The reason?
 We aren’t entirely sure, but like most things, it probably comes down to money.

 It is indeed exciting times in the state and we can’t wait to see what happens over the next few months.
-Showing it’s popularity already, the revenue from regulated gambling in Pennsylvania climbed to a new record high above $3.3 billion in the just-completed fiscal year.
-Pennsylvania’s Gaming Control Board has said that revenue have rose by almost $60 million over the 2018 fiscal year.
+Showing its popularity already, the revenue from regulated gambling in Pennsylvania climbed to a new record high above $3.3 billion in the just-completed fiscal year.
+Pennsylvania’s Gaming Control Board has said that revenue has risen by almost $60 million over the 2018 fiscal year.